HoangGiangTruong/HoangGiangTruong.github.io/_posts/2023-05-28-CoffeeQuality.md

 ---
 Discover the world of specialty coffees through our captivating analysis.
 Dive into the characteristics that define exceptional beans, and uncover the passionate producers behind these extraordinary brews.

+* Warning: This article is very very long, but you can read it in many way.
+If you want to see the insights only, please click on the Conclusion part.
+If you want to see the coding part, please check the python code [here](https://github.com/PouringInsights/CoffeeQuality/blob/main/coffeequality.ipynb) or go through the article in order to get the explaination.
+For whatever purposes that you read this article, I would like to thank you everyone in advance for reading it.

 ### Introduction
 Coffee plays an important part in many people's life.
 Indeed, some people would take a cup of coffee to start a day by focusing and awakening, helping them have a productive day.
 It is the reason for using coffee, but why specialty coffee?
 Here is the simple answer: it contains better taste.
 It is the beverage recipe, we all want to have it taste good, it’s the most enjoyable part from taking a coffee cup.
 Moreover, it is traceable and transparent, people are allowed to trace back to the origin, knowing why its made, and how its made and prepared.
 Using specialty coffee also helps small scale farmers with ethical sources because the farmers are usually paid fair prices for their crops, ensuring a better livelihood and economic stability for their communities.
 Choosing specialty coffee supports a more equitable and transparent coffee supply chain.
 It also support environmental sustainability because specialty coffee producers often prioritize environmentally friendly farming practices.
 ### Problem Statement
 Your questions would be like: How do I know what kind of coffee would taste best?
 Everything taste like… coffee.
 I barely know the difference between each cup, do I really need to pay attention on the high quality coffee?
 I’m already satisfied with my current coffee daily and they taste decent, it doesn’t have much difference between my local coffee shop and Starbucks at all.

 I understand the confusion, I don’t want to set the boundary for coffee expert and the normal people, I want to make this simple as much as possible because in the end, everyone has different reference for their taste so it is such a bias if I insist on the fancy coffee instead of normal coffee.
 However, you are the one who actually judge the coffee shop.
 For example: you can basically know some coffee taste bad because it made you feel wrongly, or it doesn’t serve its purpose to help you awake for a working day,… You only feel hard to notice the slightly better coffee, but if the gap is significantly better, you probably know it.
 It is how it worked.
 The specialty coffee could allow you get what you prefer.
 For example: you prefer strong coffee, or you prefer some juicy coffee, everything you need would be found from specialty coffee shop.
 The various technique from bean to cup would allow a specialty coffee shop give you exactly what you want for your preference.

 In this article, I would describe some sort of coffee qualification that allow the customers to know coffee characteristics and even for a coffee owners would know about the coffee itself, as well as where to get it.
 For the reference, I will use the book: “The World Atlas of Coffee” of James Hoffman, the famous barista champion and influence in the coffee industry, his book has described all the coffee varieties and the origin, I could either read the whole book and memorise it, or using my analytical skills to extract information that I need then look at the book for more context information.

 ### Dataset
 The dataset is updated in May 2023, which is new when I started writing this article.
 It was scrapped from Coffee Quality Institute- a non profit organization that works to improve the quality and value of coffee worldwide.
-All the code for the scrapper can be found in: https://github.com/fatih-boyar/coffee-quality-data-CQI/tree/main
+All the code for the scrapper can be found in: [github](https://github.com/fatih-boyar/coffee-quality-data-CQI/tree/main)
 He has an amazing work with this scrapper in python and cleaned it as well.
 In my article, I will use his work instead of leading you to the technique of scrapping.
 I would update my analysis for that part in the future to see the change in the industry, but for now, I will use the arabica data that is cleaned in order to focus on exploration data analysis.

 ```python